 Current documentation tools in EHRs primarily take the form of free text entry, template completion, and "smart document" creation through the use of buttons and structured data fields.
-Less burdensome methods to capture both the structured and unstructured data inherent in a patient's medical story are needed.
+Less burdensome methods are needed to capture the structured and unstructured data inherent in a patient's medical story.
 Speech recognition in clinical care documentation holds promise, but has not yet achieved widespread adoption.
-Health IT developers (and speech recognition developers) can consider collaborative partnerships with large health care institutions to improve their speech recognition capabilities through machine learning.
-Policies regarding copy-and-paste functionality should be put in place at an institutional level for the management of copied text that balances efficiency with safety.
+104 Health IT developers (and speech recognition developers) can consider collaborative partnerships with large health care institutions to improve their speech recognition capabilities through machine learning as well as implementing other advanced technologies.
+Guidelines regarding copy-and-paste functionality should be put in place at an institutional level for the management of copied text that balances efficiency with safety.
 The private sector has led the way with best practices for copy and paste functionality.
-Lastly, the use of EHR logging functionality can help identify the time clinicians are spending interacting with the EHR.
-These tools can shed light on EHR workflows that can be optimized to reduce documentation time and decrease burden.
+105 Lastly, the use of EHR logging functionality can help identify the time clinicians are spending interacting with the EHR.
+106 These tools can shed light on EHR workflows that can be further optimized to reduce documentation time, reuse existing documentation, and decrease burden.

-Recommendation 4: Improve presentation of clinical data within EHRs.
+[HIT Usability Strat 1] Recommendation 4: Improve presentation of clinical data within EHRs.

 EHRs contain vast quantities of clinical data and are capable of sending and receiving incredible amounts of patient information with a keystroke.
 This can present a challenge for the end user trying to locate one critical piece of information; a needle in the proverbial haystack.
 Various modes of information storage also complicate finding desired data-some information is stored as structured data, while other data are contained in scanned images files.
-Health IT developers can help to reduce cognitive load on the end user by working to optimize and improve information display and by using health care-specific GUI elements.
-Then the end user is presented with a manageable amount of data and successfully guided to needed information in a context-driven and context-dependent manner.
+Health IT developers can help to reduce cognitive load on the end user by working to optimize and improve information display and by developing open-source health care-specific front-end frameworks and user interface libraries that can be leveraged by all EHRs.
+Then the end user is presented with a manageable amount of data and successfully guided to needed information in a consistent, context-driven, and context-dependent manner.
 This will support effective interaction with the EHR interface to find necessary data in the busy clinical environment where interruptions are common.

-Data contained in documents such as scanned reports should be extracted and indexed for better retrieval.
+Data contained in documents such as scanned reports should be automatically extracted and indexed by EHRs for better retrieval.
+Health IT developers can further help clinicians' use of EHR by making it easy to use external applications, or "apps," that have been optimized for targeted capability and may be best suited for the workflow.
 Lastly, health IT developers may want to explore ways to facilitate presenting a patient's data in a longitudinal manner.
 From both a patient-level and a population-health-level perspective, as time advances and more of the clinical data from a patient's life is captured in an EHR, it will be important to be able to visualize that patient's health status across his or her lifespan in a longitudinal manner.

-Strategy 2: Promote user interface optimization in health IT that will improve the efficiency, experience, and end user satisfaction.
+[HIT Usability] Strategy 2: Promote user interface optimization in health IT that will improve the efficiency, experience, and end user satisfaction.

-Recommendation 1: Harmonize user actions for basic clinical operations across EHRs.
+[HIT Usability Strat 2] Recommendation 1: Harmonize user actions for basic clinical operations across EHRs.